Skip to main content

 Scribner | 9781668214374 | Published March 10, 2026

-It’s the summer of 1939.
-Iris Hawkins has a chance encounter with Geoff.
-What was supposed to be one night of abandon draws her instead into a nightmare of otherworldly pursuit --- into a reality where time bends, spirits can be summoned and history hangs by a thread.
+It’s the summer of 1939, and the air in London is thick with the tension of impending war.
+Iris Hawkins, a fiery young financial secretary, has a chance encounter with Geoff, a genius engineer from the new technology of television.
+What was supposed to be one night of abandon draws her instead into a nightmare of otherworldly pursuit --- into a reality where time bends, spirits can be summoned, and history hangs by a thread.
 Soon there are Nazi planes droning overhead.
-In a time when death falls randomly from above each night, the defense of the city is in the hands of its women.
+In a time when all the men are away in uniform, the defense of the city is in the hands of its women.
 But Iris has more to contend with than just the terrors of the Blitz.
-Over the rooftops of burning London, in the twisted passages between past and present, through the vast night sky and across the tiny screens of early television, a fascist fanatic is travelling with a gun in her hand and only Iris can stop her from altering the course of history forever.
+Over the rooftops of burning London, a fascist fanatic is traveling with a gun in her hand, and only Iris can stop her from altering the course of history forever.

 Sourcebooks | 9781464242564 | Published March 10, 2026

 In the raw, untamed wilds of Alaska, only a rare few figure out how to survive.
-Sue Aikens, the breakout star of National Geographic's long-running TV show "Life Below Zero," is one of them.
+Sue Aikens, the breakout star of National Geographic's long-running TV show “Life Below Zero,” is one of them.
 At her remote outpost 200 miles north of the Arctic Circle, she weathers more than just brutal winters and hungry bears.
+Sue battles isolation, injury and the ghosts of a turbulent past, forging a life in a place most people wouldn't last a day.
 Left to fend for herself as a child, Sue's fight to survive began long before she ever set foot in Alaska.
 In NORTH OF ORDINARY, she tells the unforgettable story of abandonment, grit and fierce independence --- from navigating deadly storms and surviving a horrific bear attack to learning how to build a life, a home and a sense of self where most would see only desolation.
-With her trademark wit, fearless honesty and an indomitable spirit, Sue proves that the toughest terrain isn't always on the map.
-It's the one we conquer inside.

 Atria Books | 9781668025918 | Published March 10, 2026

 The women of the Novak family were each born with a gift: they can, just once, turn back time.
-Lauren has known that her mother, Marcella, saved Lauren’s father from a deadly car accident.
-Her own mother, Sylvia, is her polar opposite.
-Lauren has spent her life between these two role models.
-Then one summer, Lauren’s husband takes a job in New York and she moves back to Broad Beach Road.
+Lauren has known since she was 15 that her mother, Marcella, saved Lauren’s father from a deadly car accident.
+Dave is alive and happy, and out on the Malibu waves.
+But ever since, Marcella has lived in fear of what she won’t be able to reverse.
+One summer, Lauren’s husband takes a job in New York, and she moves back into her childhood home.
 Lauren looks forward to surfing with her dad again and perhaps repairing an unspoken fracture in her relationship with her mother.
-What she doesn’t expect is for the boy next to door to return home as well.
-As Lauren falls into familiar patterns, with her family and more dangerously, Stone, she finds herself thinking about all the choices, large and small, that have brought her to this moment.
+What she doesn’t expect is for the boy next door to return home as well: Stone, who broke her heart nearly a decade before.
+As Lauren falls into familiar patterns, she finds herself thinking about all the choices that have brought her to this moment.
 And wondering, finally, if one of them should be undone.

 Counterpoint | 9781640097155 | Published March 10, 2026